dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool/access.md

 Completing it the `require` way will be fine to release 1.0.0 package.
 Then maybe the other functionality could be 1.5.0, I need to find a good way to version properly.

 I like the idea of arrows showing input/output.
+Maybe they could be `!==>` when an error is returned.